What is Project Management

 The steering committee provides governance and oversight, ensuring that projects align with organizational goals.

-Tools Commonly Used in Project Management
+Tools Used in Project Management

 1) Kanban Boards